z-esmaily/Spawn_Gradient_Descent/README.md

 ---

-For ease of use with execution commands, you can utilize the 'SPGD.ipynb'
+For ease of use with execution commands, you can utilize the `SPGD.ipynb`